starburstdata/dbt-trino/README.md

 ### Running tests

 Tests can be executed against Trino or Starburst server.
+Docker compose creates PostgreSQL instance which can be used in tests by pointing to `postgresql` catalog.
 To run all tests alongside with building required docker images and server initialization run:

 ```sh
 make dbt-trino-tests